webkom/react-prepare/README.md

-## react-prepare
+# react-prepare

 `react-prepare` allows you to have you deeply nested components with asynchronous dependencies, and have everything just work with server-side rendering.

 The typical use-case is when a deeply-nested component needs to have a resource fetched from a remote HTTP server, such as GraphQL or REST API.
-Since `renderToString` is synchronous, when you call it on your app, this component won't render correctly.
+Since `renderToString` is synchronous, when you call it on your app, none of your data will be loaded.

 One solution is to have a central router at the root of your application that knows exactly what data needs to be fetched before rendering.
 But this solution doesn't fit the component-based architecture of a typical React app.
 You want to declare data dependencies at the component level, much like your declare your props.